Savage Rifts New Character Options

 - Terrifying to Evil: Supernaturally evil creatures must make a Fear Check at -2 when encountering the Apok.
-Even Fearless ones must roll, but at +2 instead of -2.
-Those who are both Fearless and Mindless are immune.
+Those with the Fearless ability are immune, of course.

 - Atonement Mask: The Apok's mask is a holy artifact, immune to damage and impossible to remove unless the Apok wills it.
-However, if they take it off (willingly), they immediately lose all abilities and bonuses above!
+If the Apok wears a helmet, the mask affixes to it, the two items appearing to almost blend together.
+If the Apok ever willingly removes or covers their mask, they immediately lose all of the abilities and bonuses above!
 Just putting the mask back on will not restore them; it must be worn for at least as long as it was off (minimum one hour) before the bonuses return.
-Note that the Apok may push the mask up to eat, use a breathing tube, etc., as long as it's still partially on their face and easily visible.
+(What matters here is intent, not technicalities; the Apok may push the mask up to eat, use a breathing tube, etc., as long as it remains clearly displayed.)

 - Cybernetics: As usual, Apoks suffer -1 to miracle use per point of Strain.